Lujia-Cheng/sff-part-checker/dev-docs/readme.md

   - The "sandwich" style: the GPU is relocated behind the motherboard, thus the motherboard is "sandwiched" between the GPU and the CPU cooler.
 This type of case requires a PCIe extension cable.
 The CPU cooler height is affected by the GPU's thickness.
 The sum of the GPU thickness and the CPU cooler height should not exceed the case's clearance.
   - The traditional style: the GPU is mounted on the motherboard as a traditional ATX build.
 The power supply is usually relocated to the front of the case to reduce wasted space.
 As a result, the CPU cooler height might be limited if an ATX power supply is used.

-Below are the suggested rationale for the compatibility check:
+Below are the suggested workflow:

 1. Read the case's manual, identify the case's style, and use above knowledge to identify the potential conflicts.
-2. Identify the video card (GPU, graphics card) dimensions, and organize the dimensions in the manual's terminology.
+2. Identify the video card (GPU, graphics card) dimensions, and adapt the dimensions in the manual's terminology.
-3. Provide the rationale of the compatibility and refer to the page number of the manual.
+3. Provide a detailed rationale of the compatibility and refer to the page number of the manual.

+Below are the suggested rationale use two paragraphs:

+State what is the main constraint of the case and why.
+State which parts are incompatible with the case and why.
+Refer to the page number of the manual.
 ```

 #### Components Information